• Skip to primary navigation

 Convenience

-• Fresh Collard Greens - Use kale or other compatible leafy greens if you already have them.
-However, these two greens are different in texture, and collard greens are a great choice for smokey dishes.
+• Fresh Collard Greens - Use kale or other compatible leafy greens if you already have them on hand.
+However, these two greens are different in texture, and collard greens are a great choice for smoky dishes.

-• Canned Kidney Beans - You can use dried kidney beans; prepare the day before overnight in cold water.
+• Canned Kidney Beans - You can use dried kidney beans; prepare them the day before, overnight in cold water.

 Change Heat Level - Modify the recipe's heat level to your liking and learn more about the Scoville Scale and Chili Pairings.